aliscott/aws-prices-graphql/README.md

   cd aws-pricing-graphql-api
   ```

-2. Update `.env` to point to your MongoDB server, e.g.
+2. Add a `.env` file to point to your MongoDB server, e.g.

   ```
   MONGODB_URI=mongodb://localhost:27017/awsPricing